Adikanu/TicTacGameReact-/README.md

 Create a simple Tic Tac Toe Web Application using React .

-Uisng React Hooks and making use of local storage.
+Using React Hooks and making use of local storage.

+For running application